WhiskeeDev/jaxbot-nodejs/README.md

 - ESLint

 This is necessary to make sure formatting stays the same across contributor's PRs, and anybody using a different OS.

 Configuration files for both can be found in the root of this project, make sure you have a read so you know what formatting to expect.

 ## API error codes
 You can find API error codes and their meanings [here](/https/errorCodes.md).

 ## Project setup
-NOTE: We are presuming you already know and understand npm, nodejs and how to setup discord Bots in the [Discord Developer Portal](https://discord.com/developers/applications)
+NOTE: We are presuming you already know and understand [npm](https://www.npmjs.com/), [nodejs](https://nodejs.org/en/) and how to setup discord Bots in the [Discord Developer Portal](https://discord.com/developers/applications).

 Once you've cloned the project, start by installing necessary dependencies:
 ```